 Contact Details Assessors Derek Doran BSc (Hons) MCIH MBA (Your Locale) and the Housing Theme Group Site - Details Site summary : No SHLAA Ref.
-Site name: Behind the children's playground Site - Sustainability criteria relati ng to Location, Surroundings & Constraints RAG Rating 1.
+Site name: Behind the children's playground Site - Sustainability criteria relat ing to Location, Surroundings & Constraints RAG Rating 1.
 Site area and capacity: About 10HA of which about 2.7 HA would be used for 50 units.
 Red 2.
 Current Use: The site consists of a large open area used for arable purposes, part of this use will need to be relocated.
 Amber 3.
 Adjoining Uses: The site lies between Coopers Lane, Main Street and the A426.
 It is outside the current village envelope but within the revised envelope proposed by this village plan, so adheres to Policy H3.
 Green 4.
 Topography: A relatively flat site that will require only minor mitigation.
 Green 5.
 Greenfield or Previously Developed Land?
 A greenfield site.
 Red 6.
 Quality of agricultural land?
 The site is grade 3 agricultural land of a good to moderate quality.
 Amber 7.
 Site availability - Single ownership or multiple ownership?
 Single ownership.
 Green 8.
 Landscape Character Assessment and Visual Impact Assessment (LVIA) The site is located in a large field, bounded to the North by the very large rear gardens of houses on Coopers Lane and to the East by the A426, It is bounded on the other sides by the Cricket Ground and the children's playground, both of which are classified as Important Open Spaces by Policy ENV 2.
 Green

 Sensitive design should enable adherence to this policy and should have little detriment to the character of the village, or visual impact.
 9. Any harm to trees, woodlands or hedgerows?
 The site is bounded on two sides by medium quality hedgerow with interspersed trees.
 Access may require the destruction of some hedgerow but no notable trees, as covered by Policy ENV 4.
 Amber 10.
 Relationship with existing pattern of built development?
 The site has a reasonable relationship with the current build form and could be classed as infill to the village rather than an extension to the envelope.
 It is visible from a significant number of existing houses but only from a distance, so this could be mitigated through landscaping or planting.
 Amber 11.
 Local wildlife considerations?
 Adjacent to two sites of environmental significance, as defined by Policies ENV 3 and ENV 5, so mitigation would be required.
 Amber 12.
 Listed Building or important heritage assets and their setting?
 The church and churchyard, which are Grade II listed and covered by Policy ENV 6.
 They are located about 100m from the Southern edge of the site behind a small field, substantial hedgerows and mature trees.
 Sensitive design should ensure minimal harm to these assets Amber 13.
 Safe pedestrian access to and from the site?
 An adopted footway links the top section of the site along Lutterworth Road through to the village centre.
 It would be straightforward to improve the footpath to provide easy access to the village centre and to the bus stops in the other direction, as required by Policy T1.
-Amber 14.
-Impact on existing vehicular traffic?
+14. Impact on existing vehicular traffic?
 It is assumed that the access would be from the A426 so there would be minimal impact on the village, as defined by Policy T3 Green 15.
-Safe vehicular access to and from the site?
-The preferred access to the site is from the A426 and discussions are being held with LCC to explore how access from this point will be made to conform to current Highways policies and Policy T1.
-Alternative access arrangements will be pursued if access from the A426 proves not to be possible.
-Red 16.
+Safe vehicular access to and from the site? how access from this point will be made to conform to current Highways policies and Policy T1 16.
 Distance to public transport (specifically a bus stop with current service).
 The nearest bus stop is approximately a 310m from the centre of the site.
 Amber